Careless Reef. Hurghada, Egypt

 This was an optimal site for one of our friends to try his new camera housing and the pictures turned out pristine!
 Numerous moray eels reaching 2 meters long took comfort within the coral heads and would often swim from one to another seeking breakfast or a morning shower by cleaner wrasse.
 The visibility remained 30+ meters throughout both dives!
 I got the feeling as if I was swimming through a picturesque aquarium.

-Careless Reef currently remains a favorite of mine because of the visibility, colors, topography, and dive plan options.
+Careless Reef currently remains a favourite of mine because of the visibility, colours, topography, and dive plan options.
 Highly recommend for any level diver!

 ‘Careless Reef.
 Hurghada, Egypt’ was written by Hannah

 Get the latest deals straight to your inbox.